pivotal-cf/docs-pks/telemetry.hbs.md

 The CEIP program use the following components to collect data:

-+ **Telemetry Server:** This component runs on the TKGI control plane.
-The server receives CEIP events from the TKGI API and metrics from Telemetry agent pods.
++ **Telemetry Server:** This component runs on the {{ vars.product_short }} control plane.
+The server receives CEIP events from the {{ vars.product_short }} API and metrics from Telemetry agent pods.
 The server sends events and metrics to a data lake for archiving and analysis.

 + **Telemetry Agent Pod:** This component runs in each Kubernetes cluster as a deployment with one replica.
 Agent pods periodically poll the Kubernetes API for cluster metrics and send the metrics to the Telemetry server.